jjchavanne/iam-vulnerable/modules/free-resources/privesc-paths/PrivEsc3-CreateEC2WithExistingIP.md

 ```

 11. Find an available EC2 image that can be used
+    - First Rerun & view the results from the `aws iam get-policy-version` command you ran earlier for your user's attached policy to see if there are any restrictions/conditions.
-    - If allowed to use public images (refer to [Find an AWS AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html)) and use an available AMI ID
+    - If none and allowed to use public images (refer to [Find an AWS AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html)) and use an available AMI ID
-    - If environment is more restrictive and for example only allows private images, run the following command in the region and copy down an ImageID.
+    - If environment is more restrictive and for example your policy only allows private images and/or to restrict launching images with specific tags, run the following command in the region and copy down an ImageID that you are allowed to use based on your attached policy.
         - `aws ec2 describe-images --owners self --region us-east-1`

 12. Create an EC2 instance with the higher privilege instance-profile optional `--profile` flag